getsolus/help-center-docs/docs/user/hardware/compatibility/laptops.md

 ---
 title: Laptops
-summary: List of known-working laptops from various vendors
+summary: List of known-working laptops on Solus
 hide_table_of_contents: true
 ---